Little House Series by Laura Ingalls Wilder

 “Little House in the Big Woods”

-“Little House in the Big Woods” is the first book in the “Little House” book series by Laura Ingalls Wilder.
-The book tells the story of Wilder’s childhood in the 1870s, when she lived with her family in a log cabin in the Big Woods of Wisconsin.
+“Little House in the Big Woods” stands as the inaugural installment in the beloved “Little House” book series penned by Laura Ingalls Wilder.
+Transporting readers to the 1870s, the book recounts Wilder’s childhood experiences as her family resided in a cozy log cabin nestled within the sprawling Big Woods of Wisconsin.

 Overall, “Little House in the Big Woods” is a heartwarming and engaging account of life on the frontier and a charming introduction to the world of the “Little House” series.